Satan's Slave (1976 film): Post-production

-Principal photography was completed shortly before Christmas 1975.
-Warren then edited the film at home to save money.
-He was initially reluctant to serve as editor as he feared that this would compromise his vision as director, but ultimately took on the additional role as he "so much wanted this film to happen".
-However, as union rules officially limited him to a single role, he was credited only as director.
+Warren edited the film at home to save money.
+He was initially reluctant to serve as editor as he feared that this would compromise his vision as director, but ultimately took on the additional role because he "so much wanted this film to happen".
+However, as union rules limited him to a single role, he was credited as director only.

-During the editing, it was determined that the film contained an excessive amount of dialogue; consequently, several scenes were either shortened or removed altogether.
+During the editing, it was decided that the film had too much dialogue.
+Consequently, several scenes were either shortened or removed entirely.
 The latter included a dream sequence involving Catherine and a scene in which the Yorkes bond over tea and Alexander and Stephen learn of the existence of Catherine's boyfriend.
 According to Warren, "the main problem with [the film] was that the plot was very complicated, and actually rather boring.
 So we just cut out complete scenes where people were explaining things.
 And a lot of the film doesn't make sense because of those cuts.
 But it was less complicated, and no one ever questioned the plot."

 To boost the film's distribution prospects in the Far East, re-shoots were held to increase the levels of gore and nudity.
-These entailed filming a more explicit version of one of the early scenes, in which Stephen nearly rapes and then brutally murders a young woman called Janice (played by Gloria Walker) who is staying with him.
-Warren considered this version, in which Stephen ties Janice to a bed and threatens to cut off her nipples with scissors, "very unpleasant" and expresses his preference for the original.
-A number of cutaways were shot by Les Young's company, Crystal Film.
+These entailed filming a more explicit version of one of the early scenes, in which Stephen nearly rapes, and then brutally murders, a young woman called Janice (played by Gloria Walker) who is staying with him.
+Warren considered this version, in which Stephen ties Janice to a bed and threatens to cut off her nipples with scissors, "very unpleasant" and expressed his preference for the original.
+A number of cutaways were shot by Crystal Film.
 Warren also wrote in several additional scenes; one of these, in which Catherine has a vision of a Puritan priest (played by McGillivray) overseeing the torture of a young woman, was filmed in the grounds of a nursing home.
 McGillivray also has a speaking role as the priest conducting Catherine's parents' funeral.

 The score, composed by John Scott, was recorded in a single session with seven instrumentalists – the largest ensemble that the budget would allow.
 It features a clarinet and gongs accompanied by a piano, xylophone, xylorimba and vibraphone.
-The film's title was changed from Evil Heritage to Satan's Slave prior to release as the distributor, Brent Walker, believed that the original title was insufficiently "commercial".
+Prior to release, the film's title was changed from Evil Heritage to Satan's Slave as the distributor, Brent Walker, believed that the former was not "commercial" enough.
 Production ended in March 1976.

 Release

-Satan's Slave was released in December 1976.
+Satan's Slave was released in November 1976 in the UK and 1979 in the United States.
 In the UK, it was distributed as the B movie in a double feature with Thriller, an AIP release.
 It was also paired with Ruby.
-Satan's Slave was commercially successful and was re-released five times during the 1970s.
-The box office revenue was used to finance Warren's later film Terror.
-The film had a limited release in the United States, where it was distributed by Crown International Pictures.
+A commercial success, Satan's Slave was re-released five times during the 1970s.
+The box office returns were used to finance Warren's later film Terror.

+The film had only a limited release in the US, where it was distributed by Crown International Pictures under its working title Evil Heritage.